 Colorado Springs is thriving, fueled in large part by the dramatic revitalization of its downtown area.
 A testament to its rapid growth, Colorado Springs is expected to surpass Denver to become the largest city in Colorado by 2050.
 This year alone, the city was recognized by the Brookings Institution as the Fastest Growing City for Millennials, the No. 1 Most Desirable Place to Live by U.S. News and World Report and among the Top 25 Happiest Cities.
 Here are just a few examples of development projects that have new residents and businesses flocking to Colorado Springs:

-Known as Olympic City USA, Colorado Springs is strengthening its already extensive sports industry with the opening of the U.S. Olympic Museum and Hall of Fame in 2019.
+Known as Olympic City USA, Colorado Springs is strengthening its already extensive sports industry with the opening of the U.S. Olympic & Paralympic Museum and Hall of Fame in 2019.
 The $75 million, 60,000 square-foot museum will be one of the most accessible and interactive museums in the country, honoring the legacies of American Olympians and Paralympians.

 In addition, Colorado Springs will welcome an $8 million Pedestrian Bridge to America the Beautiful Park.
 The bridge will connect the extensive Legacy Loop trail system and park to the U.S. Olympic Museum and a new stadium for Colorado Springs’ minor league soccer team, the Switchbacks.